ayushsharma82/ESP-DASH/README.md

 <h2>Want More?
 Upgrade to Pro</h2>

 ESP-DASH Pro comes with the following extended functionality:
-- More charts ( Line, Area, Pie )
+- 11 Exclusive Widgets ( Line, Area, Pie, Text Input, Joystick and more! )
-- More cards ( Air, Energy, Text Input, Joystick, Dropdown, Image )
+- Tabs Support ~ Add multiple pages to your dashboard.
-- Tabs Support!
-Add multiple pages to your dashboard.
+- Custom Title
-- Custom title
+- Custom Branding
-- Custom logo
+- Custom Widget Size
-- Custom size support for cards & charts
+- Enable/Disable Animations
 - Atlast, It is a fantastic way to support the developer for the time went into the making & maintaining the library.

 <br> <b>Available here: </b>